 This will be the 31st year that these awards have honored individuals who go far beyond their assigned duties to make a difference.
 The Federal 100 are the most prestigious awards in federal IT -- and for good reason.
 But it all starts with a great pool of nominees.
 So if you know people you believe should be among the 2021 Federal 100, please make sure our judges know about them, too.

-Not sure what it takes to make the Fed 100?
-Detailed guidelines can be found at FCW.com/2019fed100, but here are five points to remember:
+Not certain what it takes to make the Federal 100?
+Here are five points to remember:

-4. Fed 100 winners go above and beyond -- whatever their level or rank.
-A fancy job title is not required, and just doing one's job well is not enough.
+- Winners go above and beyond, whatever their level or rank.
+A fancy job title is not required, and just doing one’s job well is not enough.

-5. Impact matters.
-The judges need to know not only what a nominee did, but also what all that hard work accomplished.
+- Impact matters.
+Tell us what a nominee did and what that work accomplished.